followcrom/word-of-the-day/README.md

 ## Usage

 Once set up, the GitHub Action will run automatically.
-You can modify the schedule in the `.github/workflows/word_of_the_day.yml` file if you wish to change the email delivery time.
+You can change the email delivery time here:

+`.github/workflows/word_of_the_day.yml`

 ## Requirements